 What comes to mind when you think of marijuana?
 Teenagers out way past their curfew getting up to no good?
 College kids with no supervision looking to blow off some steam?
-You’re likely partially right, but now more than ever working adults and average Joes are using marijuana… and they aren’t always breaking the law.
-Twenty years ago the thought of legalized marijuana would have made the boardroom shake with laughter, but on April Fools’ Day 2019, the realities of weed and the workplace are no joke!
+You’re likely partially correct, but now more than ever, working adults and average Joes are using marijuana, and they aren’t all breaking the law.
+Twenty years ago, the thought of legalized marijuana would have made the boardroom shake with laughter, but on April Fools’ Day 2019, the realities of weed and the workplace are no joke!

-Marijuana and the workplace… clear as mud, right?!
-Just remember, federal and state laws are always in flux, so what’s illegal today could be good to go tomorrow!
+Marijuana and the workplace clear as mud, right?!
+Remember, federal and state laws are constantly in flux, so what’s illegal today could be good to go tomorrow!
 If you’re struggling to understand marijuana laws in your state or need a little policy advice around the country’s most controversial plant, we’ve got you covered.